AdriIT/C2-Server-Framework/README.md

 The entire system is containerized using Docker, which facilitates effortless deployment, scalability, and the handling of microservices.
 Additionally, a user interface accessible via a web browser is provided within a container.
 This interface simulates the behavior of a malevolent user device, allowing for comprehensive testing and evaluation of the system's robustness and security measures.

 ## REQUIREMENTS
-You will just need to have Docker, a terminal and a browser.
+You will just need to have Docker, a terminal, this project copied and a browser.

 ## SETUP <br>